-- (c) The director may, with the approval of the Attorney General, appoint a competent attorney as legal counsel for the commission.
+(c) The director may, with the approval of the Attorney General, appoint a competent attorney as legal counsel for the commission.
 The legal counsel shall be of good moral and ethical character, licensed to practice law in this state, and a member in good standing of the Alabama Bar Association.
 The legal counsel shall be commissioned as an assistant or deputy attorney general and shall, in addition to the powers and duties herein conferred, have the authority and duties of an assistant or deputy attorney general, except, that his or her entire time shall be devoted to the commission.
-The attorney shall act as an attorney for the commission in actions or proceedings brought by or against the commission pursuant to any provisions of law under the commission's jurisdiction, or in which the commission joins or intervenes as to a matter within the commission's jurisdiction, or as a friend of the court or otherwise. - (d) The director shall designate in writing the chief investigator, should there be one, and a maximum of six full-time investigators who shall be and are hereby constituted law enforcement officers of the State of Alabama with full and unlimited police power and jurisdiction to enforce the laws of this state pertaining to the operation and administration of the commission and this chapter.
+The attorney shall act as an attorney for the commission in actions or proceedings brought by or against the commission pursuant to any provisions of law under the commission's jurisdiction, or in which the commission joins or intervenes as to a matter within the commission's jurisdiction, or as a friend of the court or otherwise.

+(d) The director shall designate in writing the chief investigator, should there be one, and a maximum of six full-time investigators who shall be and are hereby constituted law enforcement officers of the State of Alabama with full and unlimited police power and jurisdiction to enforce the laws of this state pertaining to the operation and administration of the commission and this chapter.

-Investigators shall meet the requirements of the Alabama Peace Officers' Standards and Training Act, Sections 36-21-40 to
+Investigators shall meet the requirements of the Alabama Peace Officers' Standards and Training Act, Sections 36-21-40 to 36-21-51, inclusive, and shall in all ways and for all purposes be considered law enforcement officers entitled to

-- 1 36-21-51, inclusive, and shall in all ways and for all - 2 purposes be considered law enforcement officers; provided, - 3 however, such investigators shall only exercise their power of - 4 arrest as granted under this chapter pursuant to an order - 5 issued by a court of competent jurisdiction. - 6 Section 14.
-Section 36-25-16 is added to the Code of - 7 Alabama 1975, to read: - 8 \$36-25-16. - All monies collected by the commission as reasonable payment of costs for copying, reproductions, publications, and lists shall be deemed a refund against disbursement and shall be deposited into the appropriate fund account for the use of the commission. - Section 15.
-A new article heading is added following restrictions shall apply to all investigatory activities taken by the director, the commission or a member thereof, staff, employees, or any person engaged by the commission in response to a complaint filed with the commission and to all proceedings relating thereto before the commission.
+- all benefits provided in Section 36-15-6(f); provided, - 2 however, such investigators shall only exercise their power of - 3 arrest as granted under this chapter pursuant to an order - 4 issued by a court of competent jurisdiction. - 5 Section 14.
+Section 36-25-16 is added to the Code of - 6 Alabama 1975, to read: - 7 \$36-25-16. - 8 All monies collected by the commission as reasonable - 9 payment of costs for copying, reproductions, publications, and - 10 lists shall be deemed a refund against disbursement and shall - 11 be deposited into the appropriate fund account for the use of - 12 the commission. - 13 Section 15.
+A new article heading is added following - Section 36-25-16 of the Code of Alabama 1975, to read: - 15 "ARTICLE 3.
+COMPLAINTS AND INVESTIGATIONS" - 16 Section 16.
+Sections 36-25-20, 36-25-21, 36-25-22, - 17 36-25-23, 36-25-24, 36-25-25, and 36-25-26 are added to the - 18 Code of Alabama 1975, to read: - \$36-25-20. - A complaint filed pursuant to this chapter, together - 21 with any statement, evidence, or information received from the - 22 complainant, witnesses, or other persons shall be protected by - and subject to the same restrictions relating to secrecy and - 24 nondisclosure of information, conversation, knowledge, or - 25 evidence of Sections 12-16-214 to 12-16-216, inclusive.
+Such - 26 restrictions shall apply to all investigatory activities taken - 27 by the director, the commission or a member thereof, staff, employees, or any person engaged by the commission in response to a complaint filed with the commission and to all proceedings relating thereto before the commission.

-Section 36-25-16 of the Code of Alabama 1975, to read: - 16 "ARTICLE 3.
-COMPLAINTS AND INVESTIGATIONS" - 17 Section 16.
-Sections 36-25-20, 36-25-21, 36-25-22, - 18 36-25-23, 36-25-24, 36-25-25, and 36-25-26 are added to the - 19 Code of Alabama 1975, to read: - \$36-25-20.

-A complaint filed pursuant to this chapter, together with any statement, evidence, or information received from the complainant, witnesses, or other persons shall be protected by and subject to the same restrictions relating to secrecy and nondisclosure of information, conversation, knowledge, or evidence of Sections 12-16-214 to 12-16-216, inclusive.
-Such